RaymondHLIU/RaymondHLIU.github.io/_pages/about.md

 Please feel free to send your resume to liuh\[AT\]ust\[DOT\]hk.
 Experiences of top-tier academic publications, data mining challenge awards, and ICPC awards are strong plus.
 <span id="main"> </span>

-<span style="color:red"> **[2023 fall]** Perspective students of the 2023 fall are highly encouraged to apply to my visiting student/research assistant positions first.
+<span style="color:red"> **[2023 spring/fall]** Perspective students of the 2023 spring/fall are highly encouraged to apply to my visiting student positions first.
 You can have a close look at my research group, and we can also try to find common research interests before you start your Ph.D. career.
 <span id="main"> </span>

 News